lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-centos.md

 		# yum clean all

-14. **CentOS 6.3 only**, update the kernel using the following command:
+14. **On CentOS 6.3 only**, update the kernel using the following command:

 		# sudo yum --disableexcludes=all install kernel

 15. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
-To do this open "/boot/grub/menu.lst" in a text editor and ensure that the default kernel includes the following parameters:
+To do this, open "/boot/grub/menu.lst" in a text editor and ensure that the default kernel includes the following parameters:

 		console=ttyS0 earlyprintk=ttyS0 rootdelay=300 numa=off